-To accomplish this, Terranova Security spoke to its leadership team’s female members to delve into what it’s like to be a woman working for a cyber security organization.
-Making up 70% of the executive group, each spoke about their journey, the challenges they faced, and the outlook for women entering the sector.
+To accomplish this, Terranova Security spoke to its team’s female members to delve into what it’s like to be a woman working for a cyber security organization, their journey in the industry, the challenges they faced, and the outlook for women entering the sector.

 Q: What advantages do you think organizations with a diverse employee base have over those who may not be as inclusive for women?

 Lise Lapointe, Chief Executive Officer (CEO): “They have a great advantage, primarily because of the diversity of ideas.
 We consider all our employees to be potential users, and they all have good ideas and the freedom to express them.
 The Terranova Security employee base is diverse in terms of male to female ratio (50%), age, and nationality.
 It’s a great strength within the industry because everyone brings their life experience to the table.”